mqtt-tools/mqttwarn/README.md

 The `boxcar` service will use the boxcar notification service to send messages.
 It was one of the first IOS notification services..

+The paylod (message) of the mqtt topic, can use the "|" seperator to contain a notification title, a long message and a url.
+Urls can go in the long message with an <a href> tag.
+Most other html tags will work also.
+To get the message to open a url, use the 3rd section for a url.

+Eg:
+ 'testing a message|this one contains a title and long message <a href="http://www.google.co.nz">Link</a>|http://www.google.co.nz'

+ Will have a title of "testing a message", and a long text of "this one contains a title and long message Link" (which link being a hyper link.
+It will also have a redirection button to the google home page.

 ```ini